youmebangbang/deepvoice-model-utilities/README.md

 pip install -r requirements.txt --user

+*If you cannot build simpleaudio make sure that you have gcc installed: sudo apt-get update , sudo apt-get install build-essentials

 Copy the tacotron2 and waveglow replace files into the installed directories

 # FORMATTING OF TRAINING AND VALIDATION .CSV FILES